Johnson County DUI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-You can also opt for a bench trial, where the judge alone makes the decision.
+- Jury vs. bench trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a jury of your peers decides your guilt or innocence, or a bench trial, where the judge makes the decision.

 First Offense